 - Consider the pros and cons of affirmative action based on your review of the required readings and your own research.
 Include case law in your analysis.

-- Take a position either pro or against continuation of affirmative action as a legal requirement of covered employers and universities.
+- Take a position either pro or against the continuation of affirmative action as a legal requirement of covered employers and universities.
 Present your position and discuss your reasons for your position.
 This should be more than just a personal opinion.
 Support your analysis with examples, which can include objective personal experience and observations.